Android Development

 • JSON, compared to XML, has the ability to not only provide primitive types, such as strings or numbers, but also objects and arrays.

-• JSON is considered more lightweight, easier to read and quick to parse than XML.
+• JSON is considered more lightweight, easier to read, and quicker to parse than XML.

-For REST web service, the standard HTTP actions are used as follows:
+For REST web services, the standard HTTP actions are used as follows:

 • GET – Retrieves or queries for data, usually using passed criteria.

-• PUT – Creates a new entry, record.
+• PUT – Creates a new entry or record.

 • DELETE – Removes a resource.